 MENTAL TIMEOUT AT THE NATIONAL BANK OPEN

-Mental Timeout was brought to life at the 2022 National Bank Open presented by Rogers in Toronto and Montreal.
+The Mental Timeout initiative supported by Beneva was once again front and center at the 2023 National Bank Open presented by Rogers in Montreal and Toronto.

 Positive Court Pledge – A commitment by all

 National Bank Open ticket buyers, tournament staff, volunteers, media and players, as well as those following on social media around the world, were invited to sign The Positive Court Pledge – a written commitment to ensure a positive environment for all athletes performing in Canada, making them feel supported and uplifted.
 This pledge is a way to promote a safe environment, but also to break the taboo and open a discussion about the importance of mental health in sports.
-Tennis Canada has begun in earnest to extend the reach of the Positive Court Pledge to Canadian tennis events across all ages, starting with the Junior Nationals events that took place in April.
+Tennis Canada has begun in earnest to extend the reach of the Positive Court Pledge to events of all ages and categories across the country.

 Mental Timeout Playlists – Songs to calm your mind